What is threadworm and how can I treat it?

 Are there any natural threadworm treatments?

-There aren’t any natural remedies that work for threadworm, but there are some things you can do to keep the infection under control.
+There are no natural remedies for threadworm, but there are some things you can do to keep the infection under control.

 These things mostly revolve around personal hygiene and breaking the cycle of infection that keeps a threadworm infection around.

-For starters, you should try to keep yourself from scratching, as threadworm eggs can stick underneath your fingernails and be transferred to your mouth or onto other surfaces.
+For starters, you should try to avoid scratching, as threadworm eggs can stick underneath your fingernails and be transferred to your mouth or onto other surfaces.

-One way you can keep yourself from scratching is to wear underwear when you go to bed at night, keeping you from scratching in your sleep.
+One way to prevent scratching is to wear underwear when you go to bed at night.

-Make sure to change your underwear, pyjamas, and bed linen every day if possible, you should also make sure that children’s soft toys are washed every day or so.
+Change your underwear, pyjamas, and bed linen daily if possible.
+You should also wash children’s soft toys every day or so.

-You should keep your fingernails short until the infection has passed, and make sure to scrub them clean at least once a day to keep eggs from sticking beneath them.
+You should keep your fingernails short until the infection has passed and scrub them clean at least once a day to prevent eggs from sticking beneath them.

 Make sure to wash your hands regularly throughout the day, especially before preparing food or eating, and wash around your anus thoroughly in the bath or shower first thing every morning.

-You should also make sure to vacuum the whole house every day for 2 weeks after you’ve been diagnosed, and dust your home with a damp cloth to make sure you’ve cleared away as many of the eggs as possible.
+You should also vacuum the whole house every day for two weeks after being diagnosed and dust your home with a damp cloth to ensure you’ve cleared away as many eggs as possible.

 Are threadworms contagious?

-Threadworms are contagious, as their eggs stick to surfaces and skin quite easily, and can be spread from place to place easily as a result.
+Threadworms are contagious, as their eggs stick to surfaces and skin quite easily, allowing them to be spread easily from place to place.

-This is why you may need to treat your whole family for threadworm if one person brings home an infection, and also explains why threadworm is usually more common in children, who are less careful with their personal hygiene.
+This is why you may need to treat your whole family for threadworm if one person brings home an infection.
+It also explains why threadworms are usually more common in children, who are less careful with their personal hygiene.

 What if I get threadworm when I’m pregnant?

-They’ll also recommend that you take strict care of your personal hygiene to make sure that you don’t swallow any more eggs or spread the infection to other members of your family.
+They’ll also recommend that you take strict care of your personal hygiene to prevent you from swallowing any more eggs or spreading the infection to other members of your family.

 When should I see my doctor?

-You usually won’t have to go and see your doctor if you have threadworm, as treatment from your pharmacist is usually enough to deal with the infection.
+Typically, you won’t have to see your doctor if you have threadworm, as treatment from your pharmacist is usually enough to treat the infection.

-However, you should go to see your doctor if you’re pregnant and have threadworm, or if you have a child who is younger than 2 and has threadworm.
+However, you should see your doctor if you’re pregnant and have threadworm or if you have a child younger than 2 who has threadworm.

 Children younger than 2 may be prescribed a medication called piperazine, which is suitable for children who are older than 3 months, but this should only be given under medical supervision.